 Formula 1 2020 Season: Coronavirus COVID-19 Update

-For postponed or cancelled races, please be assured that your booking would remain valid for the rescheduled 2020 date (or 2021 date if you would prefer), which will be communicated as soon as possible.
+For postponed or cancelled races, please be assured that your booking will remain valid for the 2021 date, which will be communicated as soon as possible.
 Alternatively, we would be more than happy to issue a full refund – as we also would for any Grand Prix that is subsequently cancelled.

 BAM Motorsports’ exceptional attention to detail, discretion and attentive customer service will not be compromised.
-That’s why we are offering a no-quibble money-back guarantee to all clients who book F1® tickets for 2020 and 2021, just as we have done for any bookings made so far this year.
+That’s why we are offering a no-quibble money-back guarantee to all clients who book F1® tickets for 2021, just as we have done for any bookings made so far in 2020.

 Can I book now for 2021?